 DenMat is saying that it is tough enough to eat with it, and that it will last about four years.
 Dr. Marc Liechtung, the dentist who invented this product, has his own Snap-On Smile he has used for five years.

 Keeping this appliance clean is a simple matter of taking it out to brush and floss, and then putting it back in.

 The material is tough enough that patients can eat with this in the mouth.
 Be careful if you do this, though.
 The appliance will trap plaque and food particles and this can promote serious decay problems.
 This will hurt your teeth, of course, and also it will be annoying.
-Everytime you eat anything, even if it is only a single potato chip, I recommend that you excuse yourself to a rest room, take the appliance out, swish, and put it back in.
+Everytime you eat anything, even if it is only a single potato chip, I recommend that you excuse yourself to a rest room, take the appliance out, swish thoroughly, and put it back in.

 If you have a question about the Snap-On Smile, click here to ask Dr. Hall.

-Snap-on Smile Pictures
+Snap-On Smile Pictures

 As you can see from these pictures, the result looks natural, and this product can be used for a variety of situations.
 Here is a smile where the teeth are uneven and a little dark looking.
 The result is natural-looking and attractive:

 Below is another case of what we would call “peg laterals”, where the permanent teeth are malformed, leaving the impression that there are missing teeth:

 We estimate the cost of this to be between $800 and $2000 per arch of teeth.

 For a smaller case, involving just 6 teeth, the cost could be about half of that.